balanivr/google-books-api-sample/README.md

 - Hitting the API with this query and testing the repsonse
 - Using this response to create search results in the DOM

 Each test case depends on the previous test case running successfully.
 If one test case fails, the remaining tests fail too.
-Owing to this, the test cases **will not work if teh tests are ranomized**.
+Owing to this, the test cases **will not work if the tests are randomized**.

 ## Additional Details